Kata: Background

 Kata originally were teaching and training methods by which successful combat techniques were preserved and passed on.
 Practicing kata allowed a company of persons to engage in a struggle using a systematic approach, rather by practicing in a repetitive manner the learner develops the ability to execute those techniques and movements in a natural, reflex-like manner.
 Systematic practice does not mean permanently rigid.
 The goal is to internalize the movements and techniques of a kata so they can be executed and adapted under different circumstances, without thought or hesitation.
 A novice's actions will look uneven and difficult, while a master's appear simple and smooth.

 Kata is a loanword in English, from the 1950s in reference to the judo kata due to Jigoro Kano, and from the 1970s also of karate kata; but the word has come to be used as a generic term for "forms" in martial arts in general, or even figuratively applied to other fields.

 Japanese martial arts

 In Japanese martial arts practice, kata is often seen as an essential partner to randori training with one complementing the other.
 However, the actual type and frequency of kata versus randori training varies from art to art.
 In iaido, solo kata using the Japanese sword (katana) comprises almost all of the training.
 Whereas in judo, kata training is de-emphasized and usually only prepared for dan grading.

 In kenjutsu, paired kata at the beginners level can appear to be stilted.
 At higher levels serious injury is prevented only by a high sensitivity of both participants to important concepts being taught and trained for.
 These include timing and distance, with the kata practised at realistic speed.
 This adjustability of kata training is found in other Japanese arts with roles of attacker and defender often interchanging within the sequence.

+In budō and bujutsu, there are two roles: shidachi (受太刀, lit. '"doing/receiving sword"') and uchidachi (打太刀, lit. '"striking/attacking sword"').
+In modern Kendo shidachi is normally written as 仕太刀.
+The shidachi is the disciple and the uchidachi their instructor.